The Complete, Customizable Document Automation Suite

-XpressDox Desktop provides multi–language authoring including English (US and GB), and French.
+XpressDox Desktop provides multi–language authoring including English (US and GB), German and French.
 Template interviews may be created in any Western language.

 Access XpressDox Document Automation functionality directly from your .NET, COM, Web, or Word applications, to produce more complete and powerful document–rich solutions.

 Using the API a developer can write code that gathers data from any data base or other location, determine via program logic and interaction with users what templates are to be merged, and can call on the API to merge the data into one or more templates.

 Two mechanisms are available to access XpressDox over the Internet.
 Using the hyperlink API, you would be able to upload selected templates onto the XpressDox server, into your own secure area.
 After that, you would add hyperlinks into you own web site which would enable a user to choose from the list of templates uploaded, and then run one or more of the templates.
 The interview which is then presented to them in the browser will be almost exactly the same as the desktop interview which XpressDox-in-Word presents to the Word user.
 After completing the interview, your web site can then contain a hyperlink which permits the user to download the merged document (if that is what you want) from the server to their local PC.
 In addition, the template author can specify an email address (or list of addresses) to which the merged document and the captured data set will be sent.
 This email address would typically be that of an internal staff member who would process the results in the appropriate way.